How to Design a Self-Sufficient Tropical Permaculture Homestead

 designed for airflow, mulch, and fertility

 In a well-designed homestead, the garden is not large; it is strategic.
-Its job is not to provide calories, but nutrition and flavor.
+Its role is to provide nutrition and variety, not calories.

 The food forest provides: